senabaser20/senabaser20/README.md

 🎯 Aspiring **Junior Software Tester** with a strong foundation in language, communication, and analytical thinking.
 I'm transitioning into QA/Test with hands-on experience in data annotation and quality review, and I'm passionate about delivering reliable, user-friendly software.

+💡 I bring a strong eye for detail, excellent communication skills, and a constant desire to learn.
+I'm building a foundation in QA to grow into a confident and capable software tester.

 ---

 ## 💼 About Me